Netesfiu/EON-SPOOKER/readme.md

 7. after you defined your date interval press the checkmark icon.
 8. click on the "export" link in the report or choose the export option in the the **≡** menu.
 9. in the export window choose the `Profile Table` then choose `Comma separated values (.csv)`.
 Make sure that `Include status` is **unchecked!**
-10. click on export and wit for the file to be downloaded.
+10. click on export and wait for the file to be downloaded.

 ## Script Usage